-persons who apply together to a continuum project fo Manual "A household is a single or assistance and who live toget or in one dwelling unit if they we ther in one dwelling unit (or, for
+Household - Excerpt from the HMIS Data Standards Manual "A household is a single individual or a group of persons who apply together to a continuum project for assistance and who live together in one dwelling unit (or, for persons who are not housed, who would live together in one dwelling unit if they were housed)."

 ☐ Name Gender Age Project Start Date Case Manager Relationship to Head of Household

 ☐ Self

 ☐ Parent

 ☐ Son

 ☐ Daughter

 ☐ Dependent Child

 ☐ Grandparent

-Mayraa ☐ Guardian
+Mayroo ☐ Guardian

 ☐ Mouse, Mickey Male 103 🗆 Spouse

 Wholey ☐ Other Family

 Member

 ☐ Other Non-Family

 ☐ Other Caretaker

 ☐ Ex Spouse

 ☐ Partner

 ☐ Roommate

 Name Gender Age Project Start Date Case Manager Relationship to Head of Household

-☐ Self
+□ Self

 ☐ Parent

 □Son

 ☐ Daughter

 ☐ Dependent Child

 ☐ Grandparent

 ☐ Guardian

 Dog, Pluto Male 6 ☐ Spouse

 ☐ Other Family

 Member

 ☐ Other Non-Family

 ☐ Other Caretaker

 ☐ Ex Spouse

 □ Partner

 □ Roommate

 0

-The purpose of this form is to assis The purpose of this form is to assist in determining the client's eligibility for diversion.
+The purpose of this form is to assist in determining the client's eligibility for diversion.
 Assessment Active Assessment Date: Where client slept last night?
-Place not meant for habitation Emergency shelter, including hotel or motel paid for with emergency shelter voucher Safe Haven Interim Housing Foster care home or foster care group home Hospital or other residential non-psychiatric medical facility Jail, prison or juvenile detention facility Other Long-term care facility or nursing home Psychiatric hospital or other psychiatric facility Substance abuse treatment facility or detox center Hotel or motel paid for without emergency shelter voucher Owned by client, no ongoing housing subsidy Permanent housing (other than RRH) for formerly homeless persons Rental by client, with vASH subsidy Rental by client, with OFD TIP subsidy Rental by client, with ofPD TIP subsidy Residential project or halfway house with no homeless criteria Staying or living in a family member's room, apartment or house Transitional housing for homeless persons (including homeless youth) Client doesn't know Client refused Data not collected Is it safe? □ Yes □ No □ Not Applicable Why did they leave?
-Lack of transportation Moved Childcare issues Work schedule conflict Incarcerated Program didn't meet expectations Not indicated Referred to other services Deceased Diverted Other
+Place not meant for habitation Emergency shelter, including hotel or motel paid for with emergency shelter voucher Safe Haven Interim Housing Foster care home or foster care group home Hospital or other residential non-psychiatric medical facility Jail, prison or juvenile detention facility Other Long-term care facility or nursing home Psychiatric hospital or other psychiatric facility Substance abuse treatment facility or detox center Hotel or motel paid for without emergency shelter voucher Owned by client, no ongoing housing subsidy Permanent housing (other than RRH) for formerly homeless persons Rental by client, with off providence subsidy Rental by client, with GPD TIP subsidy Rental by client, with off GPD TIP subsidy Rental by client, with other housing subsidy (including RRH) Residential project or halfway house with no homeless criteria Staying or living in a family member's room, apartment or house Transitional housing for homeless persons (including homeless youth) Client doesn't know Client refused Data not collected Is it safe? □ Yes □ No □ Not Applicable Why did they leave? ☐ Lack of transportation ☐ Moved ☐ Childcare issues ☐ Work schedule conflict ☐ Incarcerated ☐ Program didn't meet expectations ☐ Not indicated ☐ Referred to other services ☐ Deceased ☐ Diverted ☐ Other